Gary Regan

-Gary "Gaz" Regan (September 18, 1951 – November 15, 2019) was a British-born bartender and a bar-writer in the U.S. He was known for his book The Joy of Mixology.
+Gary "Gaz" Regan (September 18, 1951 – November 15, 2019) was a British-born bartender and a writer in the United States.
+He was known for his book The Joy of Mixology.

 Early life

-Regan began tending bar in his parents' British pubs when he was 14.
+Regan began tending bar in his parents' pubs when he was 14.
 After training as a chef at Courtfield Catering College in Blackpool, he ran a bistro with his wife, Norma.
-They divorced after two years of marriage, and then he emigrated to New York in 1973.
+They divorced after two years, after which Regan emigrated to New York, in 1973.

-Career Life
+Career

-In 1973.
-He started tending bar in New York City.
-He tended an Upper East Side bar in Manhattan, after which he became manager of the North Star Pub at South Street Seaport.
+In 1973, he tended an Upper East Side bar in Manhattan, and then became manager of the North Star Pub at South Street Seaport.

-After he worked as a bartender over 20 years, he started to write about booze, bars, and bartenders for FoodArts magazine.
-His first book The Bartender’s Bible was published in 1991, with his then-wife, Mardee Haidin Regan.
-Later, he became a cocktail columnist for Wine Enthusiast, Food & Wine and the San Francisco Chronicle.
+After working as a bartender over 20 years, he started to write about bartending and bars for FoodArts magazine.
+His first book, The Bartender's Bible, was published in 1991, with his then-wife, Mardee Haidin Regan.
+Later, he became a cocktail columnist for Wine Enthusiast, Food & Wine and San Francisco Chronicle.

-Regan expanded into the liquor business by developing Regans’ Orange Bitters No.6, made by the Sazerac Company.
+Regan expanded into the liquor business by developing Regans’ Orange Bitters No.6, made by Sazerac.

-Health, Life, Death
+Health and death

-In 2003, Regan got a surgery and radiation treatment for cancer of the tongue, so no longer able to grow a full beard, he began wearing his hair long and adopted the Lancashire nickname for Gary, “Gaz.”
+In 2003 Regan had surgery and radiation treatment for tongue cancer.
+No longer able to grow a full beard, he began wearing his hair long and adopted the Lancashire nickname for Gary, "Gaz".

-In 2008, he got married with his last wife, Amy Gallagher.
-The relationship was continued until he died.
+In 2008 he married his final wife, Amy Gallagher.

-He died due to pneumonia on November 15, 2019, at a hospital, in Newburgh, N.Y.
+He died of pneumonia on November 15, 2019, at a hospital in Newburgh, New York.